JeanCarlosVR/squanchy/README.md

-# squanchy
+# Squanchy

-A Discord Bot
-Poorly optimized and of low quality compared to other larger projects.
+A Discord Bot, Poorly optimized and of low quality compared to other larger projects.